reccanti/shmonsters-reason/README.md

 ### Edit Monsters

-(Coming Soon) - Clicking on a monster will bring you to the Edit page, where you can customize your monster
+Clicking on a monster will bring you to the Edit page, where you can customize your monster

 ### Edit Monster Templates